 Protein

-Keep a food journal
+Keep a Food Journal

 Writing down your meals and keeping track of what goes into your body can be empowering for some, but overwhelming for others.
 It’s a great idea if you suspect you may have a food allergy or might not be getting enough of a certain nutrient or vitamin.
-Your doctor may even request this, depending on your individual needs.
+Your health provider may even request this, depending on your individual needs.